 or a gratitude practice at dinner every night.

-This is a hard time for kids as well as parents.
-That means that you can expect your child to act out.
-This is an opportunity to build a stronger, sweeter,
+This has been a hard year for kids as well as parents.
+That means that you can expect your child to act out anything they can't express in words.
+So this